Constraining Linear-chain CRFs to Regular Languages: Experimental Design

 We utilized early stopping to avoid overfitting.
 Every 5000 training steps, we approximated our model's $F_1$ score against a subset of the provided development partition, using a simplified reimplementation of the official evaluation script.
 Each time we exceeded the previous best $F_1$ score for a model, we saved all model weights to disk.
 After 50 such evaluations with no improvement, we terminated training, and used the last saved copy of model weights for final evaluation.

 We performed all SRL experiments on GeForce GTX 1080 Ti GPUs.
 Each experiment used a single GPU.
-Training took an average of 88 hours for RegCCRF models, and 24 hours for CRF baseline models.
+Training took an average of 88 hours for RegCCRF models with constrained training, 23 hours for RegCCRF with constrained decoding, and 24 hours for CRF baseline models.
+Inference on the complete test set took an average of 18 minutes 55 seconds for CT and CD, and an average of 55 seconds for CRF-full and CRF-reduced.
 All training logs with timestamps are included in the supplementary materials.